steven-scm/mob-programming-challenge/README.md

 # mob-programming-challenge

-## Hey DevSquad 911, let's GIT together !
+## Hey Hackers, let's GIT together !

 You've been randomly assigned to a team.
 Pick one member of your team to fork the provided repo :